 First line laboratory testing for suspected Lyme disease may be available through local NHS service providers.
 Where this is not available, and for all confirmatory testing, the Rare and Imported Pathogens Laboratory (RIPL) at Public Health England Porton, provides a Lyme disease diagnostic service.

-Lyme is usually diagnosed by serology.
-RIPL uses a 2-tier testing methodology.
-The screening test is a C6 antigen based ELISA (combined IgG and IgM), followed by a confirmatory Western blot (separate IgG and IgM).
+Lyme disease is usually diagnosed by serology.
+RIPL uses a modified 2-tier testing approach.
+The initial screening test is a C6 antigen based ELISA (combined IgG and IgM), followed for positive or indeterminate results by a confirmatory immunoblot (separate IgG and IgM).

-RIPL can also perform further tests for diseases related to Lyme.
+RIPL can also perform further tests for other tick-borne diseases.
 Please contact the laboratory to discuss.

-RIPL clinical staff are available to discuss cases with medical professionals during working hours.
+RIPL clinical staff are available to discuss Lyme disease cases with medical professionals during working hours.
 See RIPL contact details below.

-There’s no clinic at Public Health England Porton and we’re unable to see patients or give phone advice to members of the public.
+There is no clinic at Public Health England Porton and we are unable to see patients or give phone advice to members of the public.

 Rare and imported pathogens laboratory (RIPL)

 PHE, Manor Farm Road